Birth Support Explained

 - 1-2 postpartum visits to debrief and check in

 Costs vary by region, experience level, and what's included.
 Some doulas offer payment plans or sliding scales.
+For a detailed city-by-city breakdown, see our complete guide to doula costs.
 A few areas have Medicaid reimbursement for doula services.

 See city-by-city doula cost breakdown →